-Between Hours/Interdisciplinary Dialogues, Applied Psychoanalysis Programme of the Toronto Psychoanalytic Society, in partnership with Caversham Booksellers and the Comparative Literature Course Union and Hart House of the University of Toronto, presents:
+Between Hours/Interdisciplinary Dialogues, Applied Psychoanalysis Programme of the Toronto Psychoanalytic Society presents:

 The Freud Café